AkashBharangar/ai-shopping-assistant/README.md

 # 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome!

 1. Fork the repository
-2. Create a feature branch
+2. Create a new branch
 3. Commit your changes
 4. Push the branch
 5. Open a Pull Request